zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 release on May 15 (2001).
 One of the most interesting aspects of the project is that we are relying on the DDI DTD to create metadata in XML for the files.
-It has been a most interesting project in that it has given me a chance to truly \"road test\" the DDI and expand my XML skills.
+It has been a most interesting project in that it has given me a chance to truly "road test" the DDI and expand my XML skills.
 Ilona reported that she did a presentation on the project at the APDU conference last fall (2000) which was well received.